-The project work at the undergraduate level will be assessed by: i) Project Guide. ii) Departmental Faculty Council or the External Examiner.
+The project work at the undergraduate level will be assessed by:i) Project Guide. ii) Departmental Faculty Council or the External Examiner.
 Each project will be assessed by the Internal Examiner (Project Guide) for 50% of marks and by the Department Faculty Council / External Examiner for the remaining 50% marks.

 - 1. Constitution of Departmental Faculty Council / Appointment of External Examiner. - a.
-Constitution of Faculty Council: Faculty Council should consist of not more than three members.
+Constitution of Departmental Faculty Council: The Departmental Faculty Council should consist of not more than three Faculty members from the department.
 These members are to be nominated by the Head of the Department and communicated thereby to the Controller of Examination well in advance. - b.
 In case of the external faculty, the Head of Department should submit the names of the prospective external examiner to the office of Controller of Examination by the end of January. - 2.
 The grade point of the project course shall be based on the total marks scored from internal and external assessments.
 A student shall earn 4 credits for the project course on obtaining a minimum Grade P.